wilgaboury/jsignal/readme.md

 ## Hotswap

+One of Sigui's main features is it's built in support for hotswap development, as in it can apply certain code changes to the user interface without having to restart a running application.
+Currently, this is reliant on the DCEVM JVM patch and [Hotswap Agent](https://github.com/HotswapProjects/HotswapAgent).
+Instruction for setting this up in Intellij Idea CE are below:

+- Download and use the [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) JDK 21, which contains the DCEVM JVM patch
 - set `Build, Execution, Deployment > Build Tools > Gradle > Build and run using & Run tests using` to `IntelliJ IDEA`
 - disable `Build, Execution, Deployment > Debugger > HotSwap > Build project before reloading classes`
-- run the program with the following command line arguments `-XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=external -javaagent:sigui/hotswap-agent-1.4.2-SNAPSHOT.jar`
+- use the following VM command line arguments `-XX:+AllowEnhancedClassRedefinition -XX:HotswapAgent=external -javaagent:sigui/hotswap-agent-1.4.2-SNAPSHOT.jar`
+- change your application initialization code to look like: `SiguiUtil.start(() -> SiguiUtil.provideHotswapInstrumentation(() -> { ... }));`

 ## Signals and Effects

 Fundamentally, a `Signal` is a wrapper around another object providing it with automatic dependency tracking for access and mutation.
 Effects are procedures that re-execute when the signals that they depend on change.
-This "reactive" paradigm is essentially just the observer pattern, but with an added layer of indirection and significantly better developer ergonomics.
+This "reactive" paradigm is fundamentally the classic observer pattern, but with an added layer of indirection and significantly better developer ergonomics.

 ### Brief Example